Charles L. Werner, Executive Director

 Charles has served 44 years in public safety.
 Presently he is the Public Safety Chief for DroneUp.
 Charles served 37 years with the Charlottesville Fire Department, the last ten years as fire chief retiring in 2015.
-As fire chief, he led the department to achieving an ISO Fire Service Class rating of 1 which ensures the lowest possible insurance rates for residents and businesses.
-While fire chief, Charles also served as a sworn Albemarle County reserve deputy for 2 years under Sheriff Ed Robb.
-Following retirement, he worked as a senior advisor and acting deputy state coordinator for the Virginia Department of Emergency Management.
+He then went on to serve as senior advisor and acting deputy state coordinatorator for the Virginia Department of Emergency Management.

-Chief Werner’s thoughts on the ACPD Foundation, “For over 40 years I have worked side-by-side with my police colleagues and friends.
+Werner’s thoughts on the ACPD Foundation, “For over 40 years I have worked side-by-side with my police colleagues and friends.
 Throughout my public safety career, police officers have always had my back and now it is time that I return that commitment by supporting the dedicated and deserving women and men of the Albemarle County Police Department during these especially challenging and dangerous times.
-The ACPD Foundation has and continues to do great work supporting ACPD and I am honored and humbled to serve as executive director.”
+The ACPD Foundation has and continues to do great work supporting ACPD and I am honored and humbled to serve.”

 Carolyn Betts, Vice President